tinakiedaisch/bait_design_from_orthologs/README.md

 ---
 ## 09. Preparations for splitting Exons
-### 09.1 converst FASTA to PHYLIP
+### 09.1 convert FASTA to PHYLIP

-💡we need the phylip format to extract colums in the next step
+💡We need the phylip format to extract colums in the next step

 ```bash
 #!/bin/bash